 COVID-19 and the impact on trust

-The COVID-19 pandemic is the most severe economic and social shock in living memory.
-It is having wide-ranging effects on people’s quality of life and work, including their perceptions of the society around them.
-Eurofound's unique e-survey, Living, working and Covid-19, aims to capture the most immediate changes and their impact, with the aim of helping to shape the response to this crisis.
-Five rounds of the survey have been carried out to date, allowing for comparison during the different stages of living through the pandemic.
-Adapting EQLS questions, part of the survey focuses on people’s levels of trust in institutions, including the healthcare system, and optimism about the future.
+The COVID-19 pandemic, as the most severe economic and social shock in living memory, has had wide-ranging effects on people’s quality of life and work, including their perceptions of the society around them.
+Eurofound's unique e-survey, Living, working and COVID-19, aimed to capture the most immediate changes and their impact, with the aim of helping to shape the response to this crisis.
+Five rounds of the survey have been carried out, allowing for comparison during the different stages of living through the pandemic.
+Adapting EQLS questions, part of the survey focused on people’s levels of trust in institutions, including the healthcare system, and optimism about the future.

-First results from the fifth round of the e-survey were published on 7 July 2022.
-Eurofound will publish a joint factsheet with the European Training Foundation presenting the final results in autumn 2022.
+Eurofound published the first results from the fifth round of the e-survey in July 2022.
+This was followed by a joint factsheet with the European Training Foundation presenting the final results in autumn 2022.